turingschool/front-end-curriculum/projects/foto-finder-final.md

   * This functionality should toggle back and forth based on that button click.
   * Do not need to persist changes in between sessions.

-#### Viewing Favorites

-Finally, let's let our user be able to view only their favorites.

-- The user should only see their favorites when they click on the `View Favorites` button. (consequently, the text on the button should then say `View All Photos`)
-- Clicking on the `View All Photos` button, the user should be able to see all of their photo cards.
-- When viewing favorites, search field should only search through the favorited photos.
-  - Do not need to persist changes in between sessions.

 ### Extensions